rancorm/nvim-aqua/README.md

 Neovim plugin to detect macOS appearance change.
 I use it with themes and other plugins that observe `background`, like with [Monokai NighTasty](https://github.com/polirritmico/monokai-nightasty.nvim) and some of the [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim) themes.

+## Sonoma Note

+There is a linking issue with Swift scripts on macOS Sonoma.
+The workaround requires the Xcode toolchain, sorry.

 ## Install and Setup

 Install using your favourite Neovim package manager.